FabianPlum/OmniTrax/CONTRIBUTING.md

 - Familiarity with deep learning concepts, especially YOLO and DeepLabCut.
 - Python programming skills.
 - An understanding of the project's goals and features by reviewing the [OmniTrax documentation](https://github.com/FabianPlum/OmniTrax/tree/main/docs).
+- A local python environment with all [dependencies installed](requirements-dev.txt)

 ## Contributing